Healthy Homes Assessment Waterloo

 What are unreasonable gaps and holes?

-If you can feel external air coming in or the sound of a clear draught emanating from a crack or a gap and you are able to feel it, it’s likely a crack or an opening that needs sealing in the way you can.
-Large gaps and cracks should be stopped permanently.
-Gaps greater than 3mm that let air in or out of your house need sealing.
-For instance, if an open fireplace isn’t used it could cause draughts, and should be sealed off.
-Landlords and property managers are responsible for ensuring such draughts are eliminated in the maximum extent imaginable.
+If you are able to feel external air coming in or the sound of a clear draught emanating from a gap or hole and you are able to feel it, it’s most likely a gap or hole that requirements sealing in some way.
+Cracks or gaps with large gaps must be sealed permanently.
+Any gaps greater than 3mm that let air into or out from the house need sealing.
+For instance, if an open fireplace isn’t used it may cause draughts and should be sealed off.
+Landlords and property managers are accountable for making sure that such draughts are squelched as much as imaginable.

-You don’t require to block off gaps or holes that are part of the construction.
-For instance, small gaps around windows and doors could be necessary to allow movement of the building when the household gets warmer and cooler, to allow them to be closed and opened rather than being stuck.
-We will examine all windows and doors in an Healthy Homes assessment of your rental property.
+There is no need to block gaps or holes in the construction.
+For example, tiny gaps around windows and doors could be required to allow for the movement of the structure when the house gets warmer and cooler, in order to let them be shut and opened, rather than sticking.
+We will test every window and door as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections